 Hillaries House provides residential care to vulnerable children and young people with complex emotional, behavioural, developmental, and mental health difficulties.
 The home can accommodate a maximum of two children and young people aged from 9 up to the age of 18 years, both male and female.
 Young people can remain beyond the age of 18 years, but not beyond their 19th birthday, on the condition that there is a Pathway Plan detailing their transition which has been agreed with the relevant Local Authority and that the home complies with the ‘wholly or mainly’ guidelines issued by OFSTED .
 The low number of residents ensures that each child receives a high level of staff supervision and support to meet individual need.

 Management and Staffing

-The Interim Home Manager at Hillaries House is Shanice Thomas.
+The Registered Manager at Hillaries House is Shanice Thomas.
 Shanice initially began working as a Health Care Assistant in 2011 prior to taking up a role as a Residential Support Worker in 2012.
 She gained RSW experience in various EBD children’s homes settings, progressing to Team Leader.
 She joined Positive Pathways as a RSW in August 2016 and progressed to the role of Deputy Manager in December 2017 in a 3-bedded EBD home.
 Between May 2018 and August 2019 Shanice assumed the role of Project Manager in our 4-bedded 16+ supported accommodation service.
-She then joined the Hillaries House team as Deputy Manager and progressed to Interim Home Manager in October 2019.
-She is awaiting her fit-person interview with Ofsted.
+She then joined the Hillaries House team as Deputy Manager, progressed to Interim Home Manager in October 2019, and attained the title of Registered Manager in July 2020.
 Shanice has the Level 3 Diploma for the Children and Young People’s Workforce and is undertaking the Level 5 Diploma in Leadership for Health and Social Care and Children’s and Young People’s Services.